 About the Author

-Shawn D. Rochester is the CEO of Good Steward LLC (GSL) and the founder of PHD Enterprises, and the IDEA Institute.
+Shawn D. Rochester is the Managing Director of Trident Capital Group and CEO of Good Steward LLC (GSL).

-During his time in the private sector, Shawn was the Global Director of New Business Development, responsible for mergers, acquisitions and identifying new growth opportunities for Amphenol Corporation’s $1.2 billion portfolio of businesses covering the IT and Data Communications marketplace.
-Earlier in his career Shawn worked for IBM Corporation in Corporate Development, Finance & Planning, and Treasury.
-Shawn also was a member of IBM’s Emerging Business Opportunities (EBO) program which has been featured in a Harvard Business School Case study and a Stanford Business School Research Paper.
-As a member of the EBO program Shawn represented Corporate Finance and worked closely with Corporate Strategy and various global general managers to identify, fund and monitor 17 businesses that generated over $10 billion of revenue.
-Shawn has also had leadership roles in new product development, operations management and IT project management at Amphenol and International Paper Co.
+Mr. Rochester previously served as the Global Director of New Business Development for Amphenol Corporation’s AITC Group, responsible for mergers, acquisitions and identifying new growth opportunities for a $1.2 billion portfolio of businesses covering the IT and Data Communications marketplace.
+Earlier in his career, Mr. Rochester worked for IBM Corporation in Corporate Development, Finance & Planning, and Treasury.
+Mr. Rochester also was a member of IBM’s Emerging Business Opportunities (EBO) program, which has been featured in a Harvard Business School Case study and a Stanford Business School Research Paper.
+As a member of IBM’s EBO program, Mr. Rochester represented Corporate Finance and worked closely with Corporate Strategy and various global general managers to identify, fund and monitor businesses that generated $10 billion of revenue.